A Guide to Effective SaaS Security for Business Managers

 7) Develop an Emergency Response Plan

 Preventive measures are by far the best way to mitigate the risks posed by potential SaaS security issues, but sometimes even the most thorough measures fall short.
-While you should always do everything you can to prevent the worst from happening, it's also important to be prepared.
+While you should always do everything you can to prevent to worst from happening, it's also important to be prepared.
 Create an emergency response plan that will dictate your company's response to various disaster scenarios regarding its SaaS applications.
 For example, creating a plan for how your company will respond in the event of a service disruption that denies you access to a mission-critical application ensures that you aren't left scrambling for solutions at a time when every hour of downtime is costing your company money.
 It's also a good idea to develop an emergency response plan that details the measures your company will take in the event that the sensitive data stored on an SaaS application is compromised.

 Ensure Effective SaaS Security With Help From Baytech Consulting

 To learn more about the industry-leading custom software development services that we offer at Baytech Consulting, be sure to browse through our list of services.
-Or, feel free to contact us today with any questions you may have.
+Or, feel free to contact us today with any questions you might have.